ChaoukiBenIssaid/SynapticByte/README.md

 This repository contains the full Manim source code for every animation published on the [**SynapticByte**](https://www.youtube.com/channel/UCz9OT1Rcx5MgUDxK4fsMXOQ) YouTube channel.
 Each video is a self-contained, fully-reproducible explainer covering topics across probability, statistics, linear algebra, and the mathematics of machine learning.

-Created by [Chaouki Ben Issaid](https://github.com/) — Senior Researcher and Adjunct Professor at the University of Oulu, specializing in federated learning, distributed optimization, and wireless communications.
+Created by [Chaouki Ben Issaid](https://github.com/), a Senior Researcher and Adjunct Professor at the University of Oulu, specializing in federated learning, distributed optimization, and wireless communications.

 ---